 That being the case, no character ever mentions passing through a peculiar spatial gap to reach Drangleic, though some do mention trekking across mountains.
 This claim is odd since the continent is surrounded by ocean on all but one side.
-And while this eastern hinterland is arguably mountainous, it is also the exact opposite of the southwestern region where we encounter most characters, even those who hail from the east.
+And while this eastern and southern hinterlands are arguably mountainous, they are also the exact opposite of the southwestern region where we encounter most characters, even those who hail from the east.
 However, the cave we explore is an overgrown old forest atop hilly and mountainous islands in an underground lake, so that may be what they are referring to.
 The rift hasn’t stopped ships from sailing to and from the kingdom either, but this was true for the characters who made the trek to Lordran as well, and we were always ferried to and from there by a giant crow without issue.
 If these lands are in time bubbles, then there must be some transition point where the space warps as you cross the border.

-Therefore, I am confident in concluding that Things Betwixt is the border for this time bubble and the noble wall that the Fire Keeper is referring to.
+Therefore, we can confidently conclude that Things Betwixt is the border for this time bubble and the noble wall that the Fire Keeper is referring to.
 Less clear is if she or her sisters have ever actually been there, as the old woman recalls Drangleic’s name like it is a name she wouldn’t readily know despite pointing many there before.
 It may seem odd then that she expects us to have heard about a kingdom that she had described as murky and forgotten only moments earlier, but this a product of the localization.
 The old woman initially only says that the land is “lost” in terms of being ruined, missing, or otherwise gone in the Japanese script, an accurate description of Drangleic’s current state.
 Likewise, her later comment is simply stating that we should know about the kingdom but that it doesn’t really matter if we do, implying that Drangleic is relatively famous in this region’s history.
 The actual meat of the hag’s monologuing is that we will go to its ruined gate “without really knowing why.”